-In the last few weeks, my inbox was inundated with memes that were meant to make me laugh, instead they made me sad……. for approximately 10 minutes!
+In the last few weeks, my inbox was inundated with memes that were meant to make me laugh, instead, they made me sad……. for approximately 10 minutes!
 Then I was mad!

 Then, without warning every kikuyu woman on planet earth and beyond was branded a killer: the memes were warnings to any person planning to marry a kikuyu woman, and/or install a septic tank.

-Fact of the matter is, this generalisation does more harm than good.
+The fact of the matter is, this generalisation does more harm than good.
 Instead of people focussing on what could have led a seemingly normal woman to kill her husband (if ever she did), they are more concerned with finding creative ways to bring a whole generation of people down.
 And now the word ‘kikuyu woman’ is synonymous with septic tank – not helpful.

 The main focus should be on what is wrong in the world and its inhabitants?
-People are getting killed daily at an alarming rate by husbands, wives, relatives, parents, children, friends, foes, business associates, and strangers.
+People are getting killed on a daily basis at an alarming rate by husbands, wives, relatives, parents, children, friends, foes, business associates, and strangers.
 Society should investigate as to why this is happening.
 Is it due to an explosion in toxic relationships in every society irrespective of social, economic or immigration status?
 Making it so easy for crime shows like fatal vows and fatal attraction.

 Many of these deaths happen because a relationship has gone sour, bitter and eventually toxic, and one partner sees death as the only way out.
 This toxicity poisons the mind so that an individual can’t reason rationally or see an end in sight.
 They feel imprisoned and suffocated by their circumstances and see no way out.
 A rational person would deliberate if their actions would lead them six feet under, or in a six feet cubicle – none of which is anyone’s first choice.
-An irrational person, whose mind is in so much turmoil, would probably not care either way, their reasoning would be compromised by whatever is nibbling at their brain.
+An irrational person, whose mind is in so much turmoil, would probably not care, either way, their reasoning would be compromised by whatever is nibbling at their brain.

 Not all murderers suffer some sort of mental breakdown to commit murder, there are many who are devious and devoid of all human emotions who commit murder solely for the high.
 The ones that think they are more intelligent than the police.
 The ones that commit calculated murders because they think they can get away with it.
 However, if you look closely, somewhere along the way there must have been some sort of mental turmoil or dysfunction to make an individual want to end another person’s life, without care or concern.
 Mental health is broad with lots of grey areas.

 A responsible society should be more concerned with identifying signs that a person is on the verge of committing a heinous crime or is in danger.
 There should be agencies in the community to facilitate, discreetly, in matters relating to victims and/or potential perpetrators without impinging on their personal safety or human rights.
-This might give humans hope of living in utopia where people only die of old age.
+This might give humans hope of living in a utopia where people only die of old age.

 A harmful relationship can cause tremendous strain on people and their relations – at home or at work – directly or indirectly.
-There’s a misconception in society that toxic relationships only exist in weak and insecure people, therefore a seemingly normal person can survive a toxic relationship because they are not weak or insecure.
+There’s a misconception in society that toxic relationships only exist in weak and insecure people.
+Therefore a seemingly normal person can survive a toxic relationship because they are not weak or insecure.
 This is usually a façade displayed to the public, but underneath that is an overload about to explode – this is when many people snap and do the unthinkable.
 People should watch out for their friends and read signs before someone snaps and commit a crime.

 The other thing is that toxic relationships don’t always start toxic.
 As with most things, relationships evolve, grow and change.
 For the majority, they’d grow with the relationship and adjust as necessary by taking steps to either cope or adapt positively.
-For others, if the change is not positive, instead of changing, they adapt maladaptive coping mechanisms like cheating on their partners or worse, eliminating them.
+For others, if the change is not positive, instead of changing, they adopt maladaptive coping mechanisms like cheating on their partners or worse – eliminating them.
 Sometimes the best thing to do is leave, even if that means ‘tail between the legs’ and judgement from holier than thou holy Marys.
 Always look after you.

 Needless to say, some relationships start on the wrong foot from the onset because most people refuse to trust their gut instincts.
 Some think it’s ok to enter a bad/wrong relationship because they are capable of changing the other person.
 The only ‘wrong’ relationship anyone should insist on to the bitter end, is that of a parent-child-parent – because you can’t choose family, therefore if they become toxic you won’t forgive yourself until you’ve done everything in your power to restore them to factory settings.